MicrosoftDocs/powerapps-docs/articles/signup-for-powerapps.md

 # Sign up for PowerApps

-This article introduces you on how to sign up for a PowerApps account.
+This article shows you how to sign up for a PowerApps account.

 ## What email addresses can be used with PowerApps ##
 To sign up for PowerApps, enter your work or school email address.